 What Is Fill Handle In Excel?

-The fill handle is an Excel feature to enable us to bypass copying and pasting each value into cells and use patterns instead to fill out information.
+The fill handle is an Excel feature to enable us to bypass copying and pasting each value into cells and use patterns instead to fill out the information.
 This tiny cross is a versatile tool in the excel suite to perform data entry, data transformation, and many other applications.
-We would be learning more about how this feature makes working with excel so much easier and also, where and when it can be used.
+This is an inbuilt feature of excel and does not require any manual steps to enable it.

 How To Use The Excel Fill Handle To Make Your Data Entry Easier?